PlasmaHH/vdb/README.md

 to the name of the theme/python module to load from the directory `$HOME/.vdb/themes`.
 You don't specify the `.py` ending, but the file must have it.
 Themes will be loaded when you do `vdb start` (most likely in your `.gdbinit`).

+# TODO
+There are a lot of ideas and enhancements that are possible or need to be done.
+Among them are:

+* support for other architectures than x86_64 (maybe generic with all values from gdb, even with register autodetetion)
+* fully implement extra flexible .vdb search mechanism
+* hexdump for real objects, likely using a generic annotation mechanism.
+Can then also be used for annotating buffers to be parsed.
+* symbol position and size caching
+* clearing of caches on events that might have changed it.
+* generic mechanism for hashtable load images and calculations
+* ports/dashboard mechanism that will be able to output generic information to various other places
+* reverse execution support even without records.
+We might be able to determine possible paths which led to where we are with the possible values.
+A disasm or similar might get another mode that tells us about it
+* Extract information out of the allocator.
+With a proper middle layer we can support multiple versions.
+This could draw some maps of where free space and allocated space is.
+* a stack inspector possibly based on the hexdump annotation mechanism.
+Try to identify pointers to known things, like local variables.
+Collect throughout all other function calls the information where some object is and display that too (maybe generically always in hexdump?).
+Mark local variables on the stack.
+Possibly annotate disassembly with that information too when available.
+Is it possible that other diassemblers can help us here?
+Cache things for function frames.
+* Find a way to quicker get all typedefs and use global ones automatically for shortens.
+At the moment going through all of them via "info types" takes minutes.
+* For the port output dashboards, maybe check if there is an easy way to find out what the connecting telnet is supporting